nicoc12024/zone_clocker/README.md

 **Target Users**: Companies and Organizations

 ## Core Functionality

-Zone Clocker is a robust, full-stack application designed to streamline employee schedule management and work zone assignments for companies.
-It leverages advanced technologies like Node.js, Express.js, React with Vite, TypeScript, and MySQL to offer a seamless user experience.
+Zone Clocker full-stack application designed to streamline employee schedule management and work zone assignments for companies.
+It provides a centralized platform for admins to manage employee schedules and work zones, with a focus on time tracking and location-based check-ins and check-outs.

 ## Key Features